spatie/guidelines.spatie.be/content/code-style/laravel-php.md

  */
 ```

-Docblocks for class variables are required, as there's currently no other way to to typehint these.
+Docblocks for class variables are required, as there's currently no other way to typehint these.

 ```php
 // Good